 As a mission driven non-profit organization the Eastern Star Masonic Retirement Community strives to keep our pricing affordable.
 As a result, we stay full in both assisted living and in the independent patio homes.
 The community has future plans to expand and will implement those when sufficient funds become available.

-Eastern Star Masonic Retirement Campus opened the Mary Barry Building in 2014, read the history of Mary Barry here as well as pictures of the construction project from start to finish.
+Eastern Star Masonic Retirement Campus opened the Mary Barry Building in 2014, read the history of Mary Barry here:

 Mrs. Mary Barry has been called the Mother of the Eastern Star in Colorado.
 As the Right Worthy Grand Matron in 1900, she declared a goal she had for the future of the organization: “Our Ritual teaches that the Order exists for the purpose of… providing for the welfare of the wives, daughters, and widows of Master Masons.
 During the past years I have seen the need of a home… for those who were worthy and had a right to look to us for assistance.
 It seems to me quite appropriate that this Grand Chapter should at this time take some action in the matter.”
 The date was September 21, 1900.